mahadi0007/Matrix-Factorization/README.md

-# Maxtrix-Factorization-
+# Matrix-Factorization
-This might be used for recommendation system
+This can be used for recommendation system